 When creating a sitemap, it’s possible that the sitemap may not contain all URLs to be indexed.
 This creates a similar problem to the orphaned pages, because there are no links to the URLs concerned.
 If this happens, there is a high risk of missing indexation.

-Ryte Website Success can help you with this.
-In Website Success, in the "Sitemap" area, go to the report "File status codes".
+Search Engine Optimisation can help you with this.
+Go to the report “Status codes of files in sitemaps”.
 There you will be shown all URLs of the sitemap that are either not found on the server, or are redirected.

 Figure 6: Check your sitemap.xml for mistakes with Ryte